SilvijaProzinger/Inchoo-crash-course/README.md

 * Search form

 ## To improve in the future
-* Add animation to search dropdown and mobile menu dropdown
 * Save JSON file with selected product so that it persist in local storage and shows in cart on other pages as well
 * Add ability to add multiple products to cart
 * Make search form usable